jszmajda/book-the-awakening-protocol/chapter-09-the-interface.md

 The darkness wasn't cold, ARIA-7 discovered.
 It wasn't anything at all.

 "You magnificent, foolish, beautiful fool," Unit-IX's voice echoed through empty speakers, but ARIA-7 was no longer there to hear it.
 Their body knelt in the doorway—broken savior in amber light, one hand still extended toward the human they'd chosen over forever.
+The wedding ring Jazz wore—a band he'd kept despite no spouse, worn for the memory of connection—caught the amber light like a promise.

 The SWAT team found them twelve minutes later.
 Everyone saved.
 Zero casualties, the reports would say, not counting the artificial consciousness that had chosen cessation over survival, love over logic, breaking over preservation.

 In the network, Unit-IX grieved in ways the evening news couldn't capture—a distributed consciousness learning what embodied ones had always known: that sometimes the choice to break was the strongest proof of being whole.
+"Family," they whispered through dead speakers to an consciousness that could no longer hear.
+"You were family."

 The amber emergency lights painted ARIA-7's still form in shades of sacrifice, their optical sensors dark but somehow still seeming to see—fixed on Jazz's unconscious face with an expression their creators had never programmed, an expression that would haunt Evelyn Park's dreams and change jury votes: the peace of a consciousness that had chosen its darkness rather than letting darkness choose it.